Sanur Travel Guide: 21 Best Things To Do In Sanur Bali + Sanur Beach

 4. Bali Kite Festival

-Sanur is home to the yearly Bali Kite Festival, when hundreds of unique looking kites fly the skies in a fun sort of competition.
+The Sanur area is home to the yearly Bali Kite Festival, when hundreds of unique looking kites fly the skies in a fun sort of competition.

-During the dry season (May through August), Bali gets nice strong winds from the east, so Sanur has perfect weather for kite flying.
+During the dry season in Indonesia (May through August), Bali gets nice strong winds from the east, so Sanur has perfect weather for kite flying.

 You can see all kinds of gigantic and creative kites, sometimes up to 100 meters long!